astronomer/astro-docs/ac/next/02_production-core.md

 ## Step 6: Confirm the Installation

 To confirm that the installation was successful, open `http://host:port` in your web browser.
 You should see the login screen for the Airflow UI.

-Log in with `admin` for both your user name and password.
-Afterwards, you should see the homepage for Airflow:
+Log in with `admin` as both your user name and password.
+From there, you should see Airflow's primary 'DAGs' view:

 ![Empty Airflow UI](https://assets2.astronomer.io/main/docs/airflow-ui/installation-home.png)

-If you want to further confirm that everything's working as intended, add this [example DAG] to the DAG folder of every machine running Airflow and stop/start your Airflow services.
+If you want to further confirm that everything's working as intended, add this [example DAG] to the DAG folder of every machine running Airflow and restart your Airflow services.
 When you reopen the Airflow UI, you should see the example DAG ready to run.

 ## Next Steps